Quantcast

 Schneps Media Library

-An audit by state Comptroller Thomas DiNapoli into lead testing found multiple compliance failures in the Glen Cove School District.
+An audit by state Comptroller Thomas DiNapoli into lead testing found multiple compliance failures in the Glen Cove School District, but the district has said that its problems have been remedied and that its water is safe.

-The audit, which identified similar problems at multiple school districts across the state, was conducted on Wednesday, Dec.
-31, 2025, and utilized data from the state Department of Health and the Lead Testing in School Drinking Water Guidance Manual to assess the transparency and safety of water levels in 21 New York school districts.
+The audit, which identified similar problems at multiple school districts across the state, was announced on Wednesday, Dec.
+31, 2025, and utilized data from the state Department of Health and the Lead Testing in School Drinking Water Guidance Manual to assess the transparency and safety of water levels in 21 New York school districts from a period between Jan.
+1, 2020, to June 30, 2021.

 The audit found that the Glen Cove School District failed to fully comply with state requirements to regularly test all potable water outlets, properly document results and take timely corrective action when elevated lead levels were found.

-The district stated that the problems identified in testing have been addressed or will in the future.
+The district stated that the problems identified in testing have been addressed or will be in the future, and sent multiple letters to the community regarding its situation.

 The Glen Cove City School District audit showed that 48% of the 313 water outlets found throughout district buildings were not sampled during the testing period reviewed and that 10 of 19 water outlets that tested above 15ppb remained in use without documentation of adequate remediation.